This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 Hand holding white plate filled with scoop or squash strata with fork taking out a piece with rest of strata in white casserole dish below

-What is a strata?
+What a Strata Is

 Strata is nothing more than an egg casserole layered with bread and a choice of meats, cheeses, and extras.
 The defining factor is that a strata always has bread to soak in the eggy custard and is puffier or soufflé-like once baked.

 The best part about a strata is that it can be made the night before serving.
-Pour the egg custard over the bread and filling, wrap it up tightly, and store in the refrigerator overnight.
+Pour the egg custard over the bread and filling, wrap it up tightly, and store it in the refrigerator overnight.
 Bake in the morning for a stress-free breakfast.

 White casserole dish with scoop taken out showing pieces of bread, egg, and bacon